 - Punitive damages (damages designed to “punish” or discourage particularly abhorrent behavior).

 Why You Need an Experienced Attorney to Represent Your Truck Accident Case Although the injuries you sustain may be similar, there are some key differences between successfully filing a suit for a trucking accident versus a car accident.
 For one, truck accidents are much more complex than car accidents.
 In order to increase the odds of a successful personal injury suit, an investigation will have to be completed to help prove the elements of fault discussed above.
 Trucking accidents can be considerably more complex in that regard.
 There may be multiple potential defendants, including the truck driver, the company the driver works for, as well as insurance companies, for example.
 The existence of defendants also means an increase in related legal issues as to which among these potential defendants might even be subject to liability for the accident.
 Another consideration might involve standards that are unique to the trucking industry, such as regulations that limit the amount of consecutive hours a driver can spend on the road, truck load weight limits, and other rules that are relevant almost exclusively in the realm of trucking accidents.
 This is why it remains critical to retain an attorney who has experience representing victims of trucking accidents specifically.
 Have You Been Injured in a Florida Truck Accident?
 If you or a loved one has recently been injured in a Florida trucking accident, you may be entitled to monetary compensation.
-At Frankl & Kominsky we have a team of dedicated Florida personal injury attorneys ready to speak to you about your Florida truck accident case.
+At Frankl Kominsky Injury Lawyers we have a team of dedicated truck accident lawyers are ready to speak to you about your Florida truck accident case.
 Our motto is “Never settle for less” and we subscribe strongly to that principle.
 We fight for our clients in and out of the courtroom to make sure that they get everything they deserve.
 Click here, or call 1-855-800-8000 today to schedule your free case evaluation with an experienced attorney.